 But keep in mind - it might be tricky to find a place mid-way between your devices and their indoor router that is protected from the elements and has electrical power.
 These basic extenders are normally used to get signal to a far room in a house, not outdoors!

 If you're trying to bridge a longer distance and you're sticking around a while, you and your host might want to work together to install a dedicated access point, just like you would find for sharing the network at a campground or a marina.

 This is different than a repeater or range extender – you will be configuring another wired device on their network that broadcasts a more powerful Wi-Fi signal for your use, typically using professional-grade (but still surprisingly affordable) equipment.

 This initial setup is a bit complex and will require some networking knowledge.
 But once it is set up, all future visitors will have great outdoor guest Wi-Fi to tap into!

 Consider your installation options and placement carefully - such as placing the transmitting access point in a visible window, or even installing it outside.

-You may need to do some analysis to find the optimal placement - but with a professional access point installed on the side of a house you can share the home's internet all across a large yard, or even further!
+You may need to do some analysis to find the optimal placement - but with a professional access point installed on the side of a house, you can share the home's internet across a large yard, or even further!